HelloNatalia/systemBiblioteczny/README.md

 - **Books**

 The main function here is to show all books that the library has and how many and which books are available to borrow.
-The possibilities distinctive for the backend side are functions like creating, editing, deleting, and borrowing selected book.
+The possibilities distinctive for the internal side are functions like creating, editing, deleting, and borrowing selected book.

 <img src="https://github.com/HelloNatalia/systemBiblioteczny/blob/readmeimages/ksiazki-index-admin.PNG" style="width: 600px"/>   <img src="https://github.com/HelloNatalia/systemBiblioteczny/blob/readmeimages/ksiazka-karta-admin.PNG" style="height: 320px"/>